 Sacrament of Reconciliation

-The Sacrament of Reconciliation is offered every Saturday from 3:00 to 3:30 PM
+The Sacrament of Reconciliation is offered every Saturday from 3:00 to 3:45 PM [Please note: There are no scheduled confession times on Holy Saturday]

 “For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything in all creation will be able to separate us from the love of God that is in Christ Jesus our Lord.”